ccp5UK/dl-poly/documentation/source/UserManual/parallelisation/code_structure.rst

 -  **DaFT module**:: ``gpfa_module parallel_fft``

-   These modules contain all necessary functionality for DL_POLY_4 DaFT and it GPFA 1D FFT dependence.
+   These modules contain all necessary functionality for DL_POLY_5 DaFT and its GPFA 1D FFT dependence.
 They have dependencies on ``kinds_f90``, ``comms_module.f90`` and ``setup_module.f90``.

 .. _file-structure: